fnaumenko/bioStat/README.md

 Calculates the statistics of occurrence of ambiguous code N, and patterns of reads including N in the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file.<br>
-These statistics helps to better evaluate the quality of the sequencer output.
+These statistics helps to better evaluate the quality of the sequencer output.<br>
+Only fixed-length reads are accepted.

 ### Usage
 `biostat fqstatn [options] <sequence>`<br>